 All of the anticancer research on Rhodiola has been conducted in animal models.
-In these models, administration has resulted in inhibition of tumour growth and decreased metastasis in rats.
-Combining Rhodiola rosea extract with the anti-tumor agent cyclophosphamide in animal tumour models resulted in enhanced anti-tumor and anti-metastatic efficacy of drug treatment, as well as reduced drug-induced toxicity.
+In these models, the administration has resulted in inhibition of tumour growth and decreased metastasis in rats.
+Combining Rhodiola rosea extract with the anti-tumour agent cyclophosphamide in animal tumour models resulted in enhanced anti-tumour and anti-metastatic efficacy of drug treatment, as well as reduced drug-induced toxicity.
 Animal experimental data notes the addition of Rhodiola rosea extract to a protocol with Adriamycin results in improved inhibition of tumour dissemination (as compared to that found with Adriamycin alone).
 The combined protocol also prevented liver toxicity.

 In a double-blind placebo human study, 89 patients taking supplementation of 340-680mg Rhodiola SHR-5 extract for 42 days was able to reduce the symptoms of depression significantly in persons with diagnosed depression, with only partial dose dependence noted.
 The degree of improvement ranged from 30-35% (HAMD rating scale) to 50% reduced symptoms (higher dose on BDI).

 A meta-analysis of 11 studies on performance; 4 on mental and six on physical.